Card game: Blob Eye - a traditional indoor fun game

-This was a game for older girls, boys and adults to play together round a table.
+Blob Eye was a game for older girls, boys and adults to play together round a table.
 So the size of the table limited the numbers of players.
 A full pack of cards was needed for each player.
-We kept old, battered packs specially for Blob Eye because it was a game of speed which rapidly damaged the cards, making them effectively 'marked' for most card-playing purposes.
+We kept old, battered packs specially for Blob Eye because it was a game of speed which could rapidly damage the cards, making them effectively 'marked' for most card-playing purposes.
 If you don't have any yourself, an older family member or a charity shop should oblige.

 A game for older girls, boys and adults to play together.

 • Old pack of cards for each player, shuffled

 • Chairs and a table to sit round suitable for three to eight or so players per table

 The number of players is limited by the number of chairs and tables available.